Join Us

 LED Brightness

-To do so, information is needed from the datasheet of the LED.
-On all of our LED pages, we link to the manufacturer&#;s datasheet at the bottom of the page.
+To succeed, information from the LED's datasheet is required.
+On all our LED product pages, you will find links to the respective manufacturer’s datasheet located at the bottom of the page.

-Example: Finding brightness of Cree XP-L at mA
+Example: Calculating Cree XP-L Brightness at a Specific mA

-In this example, we are using the Cree XP-L. First, find the Flux Characteristics table (figure 5).
-We will touch on binning later which is labeled in the &#;Group&#; column, but let us assume we are going to use a cool white XP-L from the highest bin (v5).
-The highlighted number is the typical flux @ mA which is the current the XP-L is measured at.
-To the right of that are the typical Lumen numbers for , , and mA drive currents.
+In this scenario, we will analyze the Cree XP-L. First, locate the Flux Characteristics table (see Figure 5).
+We will address binning shortly, specified in the ‘Group’ column.
+For now, let’s assume we are utilizing a cool white XP-L belonging to the highest bin (v5).
+The highlighted value indicates the typical flux at a specified mA, along with typical lumen outputs for varying drive currents.

-The arrow is the tested (base) output (at 100% relative flux).
-Following the curve to mA (?) we see that this is a 75% increase in light.
-Taking the 460 lumens from above and multiplying it by 1.75 we can see that the cool white XP-L running at mA gives off about 805 Lumens.
+The arrow indicates the tested base output (100% relative flux).
+If we track the curve, we can identify a 75% increase in light output at this mA mark.
+Multiplying the 460 lumens by 1.75 indicates that the cool white XP-L operating at this mA yields approximately 805 lumens.

 Viewing Angle and Optics

-Our 5mm LEDs have listed viewing angles for each so just search for one that will work for you.
-As far as our surface mount LEDs go, most of them give off a very wide angle at 125 degrees!
-Luckily, the LED starboards are compatible and easy to use with LED optics.
-These secondary optics are used to focus the light, they can reflect the light from an LED into spot, medium spot, wide spot, or elliptical and oval patterns.
+Our 5mm LEDs come with designated viewing angles, so you can easily find one that meets your requirements.
+Regarding surface mount LEDs, a wide angle of about 125 degrees is standard!
+The LED starboards are compatible and can be easily utilized with additional LED optics.
+These secondary optics focus and reflect the light from an LED into various patterns, such as spot, medium spot, wide spot, or elliptical/oval outputs.

-As seen in Figure 8, 1-Up optics are cone-shaped and require an optic holder.
-In the case of our LED boards, optic holders have four legs that sit down into the grooves of the star.
-Triple LED stars are also compatible with Carclo optics, built with three holes in the board for the legs of the optic to fit in.
+As illustrated in Figure 7, 1-Up optics are cone-shaped and necessitate the use of an optic holder.
+In the case of our LED boards, optic holders possess four legs designed to fit into the star's grooves, while triple LED stars accommodate Carclo optics featuring three holes for optimal placement.

 Comments